International Development Innovation Network (IDIN)

 A global network of local innovators using technology to address issues facing people living in poverty

-Community-led Innovation Centers will serve as integrated maker-spacers, demonstration sites, training centers, and retail shops for appropriate technologies in centralized sites, augmented by small, satellite workshops in surrounding villages.
-Centers are up and running in Brazil, Tanzania, and Uganda with others being established in Zambia, India, Kenya, Sierra Leone, and Nepal.
+IDIN also builds and supports community-led innovation centers that connect promising technologies and innovators to the resources and training they need to bring solutions to scale.
+Community-led innovation centers can take different forms as maker spaces, demonstration sites, training centers, or retail shops for low-cost technologies.
+Centers are up and running in Brazil, Tanzania, and Uganda, with others being established in Zambia, India, Kenya, Sierra Leone, and Nepal.

-Located at the Massachusetts Institute of Technology (MIT), IDIN is a five-year cooperative agreement with the United States Agency for International Development’s (USAID) Office of Science and Technology (OST) Higher Education Solutions Network (HESN).
+Located at the Massachusetts Institute of Technology (MIT), IDIN is a five-year cooperative agreement with the United States Agency for International Development’s (USAID) Global Development Lab.